Derbyshire

 Since 1994, the Barmote Courts have met once a year, in April.
 The Grand Jury is formed of twelve members resident within the jurisdiction of the Court in the High Peak or working within Wirksworth.
 They sit before a miners’ standard dish, made in the reign of Henry VIII, and originally used for testing the miners’ wooden dishes against the regulation model.
 At meetings, bread, cheese, clay pipes and tobacco are still provided.

-The Chancellor of the Duchy of Lancaster is now responsible for the appointment of the Steward and the Barmaster on behalf of The Queen in Right of Her Duchy.
-The Queen also has the title Lord of the Field and a member of the Duchy office attends the court in Her place.
+The Chancellor of the Duchy of Lancaster is now responsible for the appointment of the Steward and the Barmaster on behalf of The King in Right of His Duchy.
+The King also has the title Lord of the Field and a member of the Duchy office attends the court in His place.
 The Duchy is not involved in the actual running of the Courts.

 Peveril Castle, Castleton